artefactual-labs/clockify-tool/README.md

 Commands
 --------

 Clockify Tool allows you to list, create and delete Clockify time entries.
+You can also list projects, project tasks, and workspaces to find out their IDs.

 ### Listing time entries in a period of time